Chapter 12: Global Ecology

 • These species share common characteristics

 Table 1.
-Anthropogenic pressures favor particular species and traits.
+Anthropogenic pressures favor some species and traits.

 Anthropogenic influences: Species that will thrive: Shared characteristics: